-Tracking: A list of citation(s) and location(s) of applicable documents that demonstrate that the permittee has written procedures for maintaining the required tracking information.

-Training: A list of citation(s) and location(s) of the training program and supporting documents.

-For Applicable Construction Activities that Overlap Multiple Permit Areas: A list of citation(s) and location(s) of applicable documents that demonstrate that the permittee meets all permit requirements in Part I.E.4 for applicable development site for which the permittee is the owner or operator, if different than procedures for private sites.
+Tracking for Control Measures Installed in Accordance with this Permit and Previous Permits: Maintain records of the required control measure and regional WQCV control measure information, including the type of control measure, the location of the control measure, the date it was installed, if it met a previous design standard (if applicable), if it meets the permittee’s current design standard, the amount of acreage within the permittee’s jurisdictional boundary that drains to the control measure, the dates of inspections, the dates of maintenance, and the dates of scheduled maintenance.
+If the operator is different than the permittee and is not the permittee’s contractor, then the permittee must require the operator to maintain dates of control measure inspections, maintenance performed, and scheduled maintenance.
+The permittee must instruct the operator to make this information available to the permittee upon request.
+For control measures installed prior to this permit for which the permittee is the operator, the permittee must maintain known tracking information in this Part (I.E.4.b.x) for all control measures.
+Records must be maintained for the life of the control measure following the effective date of this permit.

+Training: Name and title of each individual trained, date of training, the type of training, and a list of topics covered.

+For Applicable Construction Activities that Overlap Multiple Jurisdictional Boundaries: Copies of any written agreements between co-regulating MS4 permittees when required by Part I.E.4.a.xi.

-5. Pollution Prevention/Good Housekeeping for Municipal Operations
+Pollution Prevention/Good Housekeeping for Permittee Operations

-The permittee must implement a program for Pollution Prevention/Good Housekeeping for facilities and operations that they own, operate, or perform within the permit area.
-The program must prevent or reduce water quality impacts from pollutants being discharged to the MS4 from municipal facilities and operations.
-“Applicable municipal operations and facilities” are municipal operations and facilities that are not authorized by a separate CDPS or NPDES discharge permit. a.
-The following requirements apply:
+The permittee must implement a program for Pollution Prevention/Good Housekeeping for facilities and operations that they own, operate, or perform within their jurisdictional boundary.
+The program must prevent or reduce water quality impacts from pollutants being discharged to the MS4 from permittee operations and facilities.
+“Applicable permittee operations and facilities” are permittee operations and facilities that are not authorized by a separate CDPS or NPDES discharge permit.

+The following requirements apply to applicable permittee operations and facilities:

 Control Measure Requirements: The permittee must address the selection, installation, implementation, and maintenance of control measures in accordance with Part I.B.
-At a minimum, control measures must be adequately designed to prevent or reduce all potential pollutant associated with applicable municipal facilities and operations to prevent or minimize the discharge of pollutants, including trash, to state waters.
+At a minimum, control measures must be adequately designed to prevent or reduce all potential pollutants associated with applicable permittee facilities and operations to prevent or minimize the discharge of pollutants, including trash, to state waters.

-Municipal Facility Runoff Control Measures:

-The permittee shall implement control measures to prevent or reduce potential discharges of pollutants to the MS4 from the applicable municipal facilities listed below.
-New written procedures shall be developed and implemented for any new applicable municipal facilities prior to associated pollutant sources being present.

-Vehicle maintenance facilities
+Permittee-owned facility runoff control measures.

+The permittee shall maintain a list of all applicable permittee-owned facilities.
+Applicable facilities include the following:

+Vehicle maintenance and washing facilities, motor pools with vehicle maintenance and washing, and loading and unloading areas.

-Asphalt and concrete batch plants which are not already authorized by a separate CDPS or NPDES discharge permit
+Asphalt and concrete batch plants that are not subject to a separate CDPS or NPDES permit.

-Solid-waste transfer stations where waste and recyclables are briefly held before further transport
+Solid-waste transfer stations where waste and recyclables are briefly held before further transport.

-Outdoor storage yards with exposed stockpiles of materials, including stockpiles of road deicing salt, salt and sand, sand, and rotomill material
+Outdoor storage yards with exposed stockpiles of materials, including stockpiles of road deicing salt, salt and sand, sand, and rotomill material, dirt, snow dumps, sweeper tailings and/or spoils, gravel.

+Equipment storage yards.

+The permittee shall implement control measures to prevent or reduce potential discharges of pollutants to the MS4 from the applicable permittee-owned facilities.
+New written procedures shall be developed and implemented for any new applicable permittee-owned facilities prior to associated pollutant sources being present.

 The permittee shall implement the following categories of control measures as necessary to prevent or reduce the pollutant sources present:

 Preventive maintenance